Mortgage Basics

 Loan Amount

-In the diagram, the loan amount is the light grey column on the far left.
-This is the most critical feature of a mortgage and most often overlooked in pursuit of the lowest rate.
-By law, banks can only provide mortgage financing to qualified homeowners with up to 80% of the value of the home (i.e., They will loan you $80k if you put in $20k).
+In the diagram, the loan amount is in the light grey column on the far left.
+This is the most critical feature of a mortgage and is most often overlooked in pursuit of the lowest rate.
+By law, banks can only provide mortgage financing to qualified homeowners with up to 80% of the home's value (i.e., They will loan you $80k if you put in $20k).
 That sets the maximum loan amount without mortgage default insurance.

-In rural areas, hot markets, and for properties valued at more than $1 million, most lenders won’t lend as much.
-Each lender develops their own policies for these situations and the policies can change at any time so there is a lot of variation between lenders that could mean thousands of dollars to you.
+Most lenders will not lend as much in rural areas, hot markets, or for properties valued at more than $1 million.
+Each lender develops its own policies for these situations, and the policies can change at any time, so there is a lot of variation between lenders that could mean thousands of dollars to you.

-When house hunting, don’t settle for your second choice simply because you didn’t know which lenders were most accommodating in your market.
+Don’t settle for your second choice when house hunting simply because you didn’t know which lenders were most accommodating in your market.
 Consult a Mortgage Broker.

 Slide148.PNG